-Now let us take the Apple Inc.’s published financial statement Example for the last three accounting periods to understand the markup formula in excel.
+Now let us take Apple Inc.’s published financial statement Example for the last three accounting periods to understand the markup formula in excel.
 Based on publicly available financial informationFinancial InformationFinancial Information refers to the summarized data of monetary transactions that is helpful to investors in understanding company’s profitability, their assets, and growth prospects.
 Financial Data about individuals like past Months Bank Statement, Tax return receipts helps banks to understand customer’s credit quality, repayment capacity etc., the Markup of Apple Inc. can be calculated for the accounting years 2016 to 2018.

 We have calculated average selling price and average cost price using the below-given formula-

-So the below-given template has the values of Average selling price and average cost price for the calculation of markup.
+So the below-given template has the values of Average selling price and average cost price for the calculating markup formula.

 In the below given excel template, we have used the markup calculation.

 So, the Markup of Apple Inc. will be-

-From the above table, it can be seen that the markup per unit of various products for Apple Inc. has been continuously improving from $305 to $364 during the above mentioned period.
+The above table shows that the markup per unit of various products for Apple Inc. has been continuously improving from $305 to $364 during the above mentioned period.
 This indicates the market strength that Apple Inc. relishes.